 Invite Yourself to the Party

 When you’re just starting out, looking at publishing a book with a major publisher is like standing at the summit of Mount Everest.
 If you’re not in a position to make that quantum leap just yet (few are), then don’t worry about it!
 Platforms like IngramSpark allow writers to publish their own work, get it out into the world, and start making a name for themselves without any gatekeepers standing in their way.
-When I decided to self-publish my creative manifesto, Create Rebellion, in 2015, I knew I would be incurring all the costs and the sole responsibility of marketing it.
+When I decided to self-publish my creative manifesto, Create Rebellion, in 2015, I knew I would incur all the costs and the sole responsibility of marketing it.
 I set out with a dream and didn’t stop.
 I reached out to every local news outlet to interview me about my book, created an Instagram page for it, filmed a book trailer on YouTube, etc. Slowly but surely, I started appearing on local morning news shows, getting art blogs to post reviews of my book, and appearing on podcasts.
 With my first self-published book, I created buzz and grew a loyal following to get my name out.
 If you want people to take you seriously as an author, act like one.
 The old adage is as true as it ever was: fake it ‘til you make it.

 The Shotgun Approach

 After you’ve self-published and gotten some momentum behind your name, it’s time to start thinking about your next project.
 When your manuscript or proposal is ready and you know it’s time to get an agent to represent it, the only method is to start emailing like crazy.
 It’s not impossible to attract an agent from a major agency right off the bat, but highly unlikely.
 Start by compiling a list of smaller literary agencies and be sure to do your research on which agent represents which genre.
 The worst thing you can do is waste time and energy sending your fantasy fiction YA novel to an agent who only represents nonfiction memoirs by YouTube stars.
-Create a warm yet professional email template to copy and paste and then fire away.
+Create a warm yet professional email template to copy and paste, and then fire away.
 Email as many agents as you can find until you find the one who is just as excited about your book as you are.

 Finding an agent who is genuinely excited about helping you reach your dreams of getting a book published is a fantastic feeling for a writer.
 Believe in yourself, create your own opportunities, build your audience with your self-published book, and then keep pressing forward until you get where you want to be.